Curriculum purpose and impact

-At UHS we are proud of our diversity and recognise that students join us with different starting points and needs.
+At UHS we are proud of all aspects of our diversity and recognise that students join us with different backgrounds, experiences and needs.
 The design and delivery of the curriculum places students at the centre of their learning.
 We ensure that the curriculum challenges students to work independently, develop excellence and make connections across subjects and content.
 Thus emphasising character traits such as resilience, as well as encouraging ambitious attitudes and risk taking in order to become confident thinkers.

 Equality of opportunity for all students is integral to our curriculum purpose.
-Those with gaps in their prior attainment or special educational needs will receive bespoke, additional support through our flexible learning centre, small group intervention and within quality first teaching in mainstream classrooms.
-We recognise that early intervention to address gaps in skills and knowledge during these foundation secondary years will ensure that no student is left behind.
+Students with gaps in their prior knowledge or special educational needs will receive bespoke, additional support through our flexible learning centre, small group intervention and within quality first teaching in mainstream classrooms.
+We recognise that early action to address gaps in skills and knowledge during these foundation secondary years will ensure that all students can succeed.